Newsletter August 2009

 - 2Article: What makes a good photo?

 - 7Lowepro Dryzone Rover

 Home Office vs. Police vs. Photographers

-The Home Office has finally published a new circular paper on ‘Photography and Counter-Terrorism Legislation’ that makes it quite clear that anti-terror laws cannot be used to prevent anyone from taking photographs.
+The Home Office has finally published a new circular paper on 'Photography and Counter-Terrorism Legislation'.
+The paper makes it quite clear that anti-terror laws cannot be used to prevent anyone from taking photographs.

 Published on 18 August 2009 and sent to all chief constables around the UK, the Home Office has confirmed that Section 44 of the Terrorism Act 2000 (and Section 76A of the Counter-Terrorism Act 2008) were not designed to stop public photography.

 'This circular has been produced to clarify counter-terrorism legislation in relation to photography in a public place.
 Concerns have been raised that sections of the Terrorism Act 2000 are being used to stop people taking photographs - whether this is photographs of buildings or people - and that cameras are being confiscated during such searches.'